 Unlike other methods, ceramic laser cutting achieves precise heat control to cut detailed patterns.
 Other advantages include:

 - No contact.
 Unlike diamond cutting, you don’t have to replace saws.
 Lasers also avoid placing mechanical stress on parts.

 - Precise control.
 The laser’s focused, localized energy achieves very narrow cuts with small kerf widths.
 Detailed, intricate patterns are also possible.

-- No consumables – Unlike water jet cutting, laser cutting of ceramic does not require extra consumables or have disposables.
+- No consumables.
+Unlike water jet cutting, laser cutting doesn’t require extra consumables or disposables.

-In this method, the focused laser spot is used to cut the ceramic completely through, fully separating the two cut edges.
-Full ablation is normally preferred when cutting patterns out of the center of a part or when the material being cut is sensitive to extra force.
-On-axis gas assist can be used with this method to achieve cleaner full ablation cuts with minimal recast on the back side of the cut.
+- Full ablation cutting.
+The focused laser spot cuts the ceramic completely through—fully separating the two cut edges.
+Full ablation is preferred when cutting patterns aren’t centered or when the material is sensitive to extra force.
+You can use on-axis gas assist with this method to achieve cleaner full ablation cuts with minimal recast on the back side.

-Another commonly used cutting technique is to scribe the ceramic surface enough to weaken the part at the cut line.
-Then, as a secondary step, force is applied to break the two cut edges apart.
-Scribe-and-Break is faster than the full ablation method but requires extra force to be applied that may not work well for cutting fragile parts.
+- Scribe-and-break technique.
+This technique scribes the ceramic surface enough to weaken the part at the cut line.
+Then, an applied force breaks the two cut edges apart.
+Scribe-and-break is faster than full ablation but requires extra force that may not work well for fragile parts.